-Fuerteventura has the best sample of Canary Island birds, with an important number of migratory and nesting species (many endemic)
+Fuerteventura wildlife.
+Fuerteventura has the best sample of Canary Island birds.
+With an important number of migratory and nesting species (many endemic)

-The virgin coasts of Fuerteventura are the stop-over for these species, where a community concentrates which changes according to the seasons.
-In terms of sea birds, we should mention the shearwater, as an example of a nesting bird, and the ringed plover, the grey plover, and the egret, as examples of migratory birds.
+The virgin coasts of Fuerteventura are the stop-over for these species.
+In the island a community concentrates which changes according to the seasons.
+In terms of sea birds, we should mention the shearwater, as an example of a nesting bird.
+Also the ringed plover, the grey plover and the egret.
+The last as examples of migratory birds.

 Birds in Sandy and muddy plains

 The hills situated between La Oliva and Lajares are one of its main breeding areas.
-It feeds on coleoptera, gorse flowers, grasses, etc. It is probably one of the birds most in danger of extinction in Canary Islands due to the small size of its colonies, and consequently it has been included in a recovery programme in Lanzarote and Fuerteventura.
+It feeds on coleoptera, gorse flowers, grasses, etc. It is probably one of the birds most in danger of extinction in Canary Islands.
+Due to the small size of its colonies.
+Consequently included in a recovery programme in Lanzarote and Fuerteventura.

-In the ravines, we can find the lesser short-toed lark, the Canary stonechat, the tit, the Spanish sparrow, etc. In mountainous areas, you can find a series of nesting birds such as the Egyptian vulture, the hawk, the fish hawk or sea eagle (on cliffs), the barn owl, etc.
+We can find in the ravines the lesser short-toed lark, the Canary stonechat, the tit, the Spanish sparrow, etc. You can find a series of nesting birds in mountains areas.
+Birds like as:

-In terms of sea fauna, there are about 390 species of fish, categorised into 117 families.
-As a result of the Canary Island sea currents, the waters have anomalies in salinity and temperature and this has had an influence on aquatic life, allowing the existence of fish which belong to different faunistic regions.
+There are about 390 species of fish, categorised into 117 families.
+Therefore, Canary Island sea currents, the waters have anomalies in salinity and temperature.
+This has had an influence on aquatic life, allowing the existence of fish which belong to different faunistic regions.

 Wild mammals include the hedgehog, the bat, the rabbit, the brown squirrel, etc. The brown squirrel was recent introduced onto the island from Africa and has had a destructive effect on island agriculture.

 Although there is ample data about the wealth of plants in Fuerteventura, they are not so visible on the landscape.
-Palm and tamarisk trees, almost the only examples of indigenous trees, can be found on the banks of the gulleys, in the bottoms of the valleys, and in particular, on the edges of the ‘gavias’: irrigated terraces which take full advantage of land and water, minimising the loss of extremely valuable resources.
+Palm and tamarisk trees, almost the only examples of indigenous trees, can be found on the banks of the gulleys.
+In the bottoms of the valleys and on the edges of the ‘gavias’.
+The ‘gavias’ are irrigated terraces which take full advantage of land and water.
+Minimising the loss of extremely valuable resources.

 The saltmarsh consists mainly of chenopodiaceae shrubs such as thicket, shrubby seablite, tebete, saladillo, marine thyme, sea-grape, etc. The special soil conditions in the saltmarsh have lead to the appearance of a particular vegetation consisting of salt-tolerant plants.

-Nauplius intermedius is endemic to Fuerteventura and grows in the higher parts of the island, preferably on the slopes which are most exposed to the prevailing winds.
+Nauplius intermedius is endemic to Fuerteventura.
+Grows in the higher parts of the island, preferably on the slopes which are most exposed to the prevailing winds.

 False yellowhead is a plant which was introduced.
 It has yellow flowers and always grows on fresh slopes and roadsides.

-The verol bush is endemic to the Canary Islands and very common in Fuerteventura where it can be found on rocky, sunny slopes.
+The verol bush is endemic to the Canary Islands and very common in Fuerteventura.
+Founded on rocky, sunny slopes.

-The farroba, endemic to Fuerteventura and Lanzarote, can be found in some fig cactus groves in Betancuria and Vega de Río Palmas.
+The farroba, endemic to Fuerteventura and Lanzarote, it’s found in some fig cactus groves in Betancuria and Vega de Río Palmas.